kitnil/awesome/README.md

 - [roguelike-universe](https://github.com/Spaxe/roguelike-universe) - Understanding game design inspiration of roguelike games via web scraping and network analysis.
 - [homemade-machine-learning](https://github.com/trekhleb/homemade-machine-learning) - 🤖 Python examples of popular machine learning algorithms with interactive Jupyter demos and math being explained
 - [awesome-python-applications](https://github.com/mahmoud/awesome-python-applications) - 💿 Free software that works great, and also happens to be open-source Python.
-- [practicalAI](https://github.com/madewithml/practicalAI) - 📚 Foundational deep learning lessons
+- [practicalAI](https://github.com/madewithml/practicalAI) - 📚 Learn ML with clean code, simplified math and illustrative visuals.
 - [DeOldify](https://github.com/jantic/DeOldify) - A Deep Learning based project for colorizing and restoring old images (and video!)
 - [Hello-world](https://github.com/Aniket965/Hello-world) - Add any  Program in any language you like or add a hello world Program ❣️ if you like give us :star:
 - [ml-coursera-python-assignments](https://github.com/dibgerge/ml-coursera-python-assignments) - Python assignments for the machine learning class by andrew ng on coursera with complete submission for grading capability and re-written instructions.